chika-games/RPG-Maker-Specifications/README.md

 * [License](#license)

 ## About the Specifications
-All specifications within this repository are written with independence in mind; all relevant information is included, and they make no reference to each other.
-They each cover some aspect of RPG Maker 2000/2003, from file formats to runtime behavior.
+All specifications within this repository are written with independence in mind and cover a specific aspect of RPG Maker 2003; all relevant information is included, and they make no reference to each other.

 ## File Specifications